-Nilupak na saging is another type of our favorite nilupak na kakanin.
+Nilupak na saging is a popular Filipino favorite nilupak na kakanin, is made by unripe saba bananas, condensed milk, grated coconut, margarine, sugar, ground peanuts.
 Instead of kamoteng kahoy, unripe saba bananas were pounded manually for hours to achieve this wonderful snack.
 Aside from the traditional lusong, you will be needing a lot of muscular energy for this one!
 Topped with some margarine, grated coconut and some crushed peanuts, this snack is one of the greatest partners for your afternoon tea or coffee.
 Definitely worth the pagod!

 NILUPAK NA SAGING